ayanheavydeveloper/Smart-Calculator/README.md

 # Smart-Calculator
-Smart Calculator is developed by using Python
+This is Smart Calculator developed by using Python, Tkinter All the scientific calculations are executed in this calculator